Henrik Kniberg in his excellent YouTube Video Agile Product Ownership points out that teams face three competing forces:

 This concept of value management is understanding the next most important set of needs in the marketplace or in your business and finding that in a way that you can work through this collaborative process of getting the best solution to the problem delivered in the nearest term possible.
 So it’s not just about taking orders, it’s about balancing capability and capacity against the next most important things to the business.
 It’s much bigger than order taking and producing documents.

-PS: Our Agile Value Management class teaches you how to apply business analysis techniques as well as a few techniques from Product Management and User Experience to make sure your team is building the right thing for your organization.
-This course is also aligned with ICAgile’s the Agile Value Management certification track.
+PS: Our Agile Analysis Boot Camp class teaches you how to apply business analysis techniques as well as a few techniques from Product Management and User Experience to make sure your team is building the right thing for your organization.
+And for more in-depth information on defining business value, check out our Defining and Measuring Expected Business Value course.

 - Looking Back and Looking Forward - January 6, 2016